import warnings

 Returns:

-filtered_sinogram (jax array): The sinogram after FDK filtering.
+filtered_sinogram (numpy or jax array): The sinogram after FDK filtering.

 """